webvimark/user-management/README.md

 User management module for Yii 2
 =====

+This is a fork of [wpler/user-management-module](https://github.com/webvimark/user-management) passed for SQLite and fixed some new issues of the original.
+Also this fork will include some new widgets for working with Bootstrap-4 (beta) into the next updates.

 Perks
 ---

-* This is a fork of [wpler/user-management-module](https://github.com/wpler/user-management) passed for SQLite
 * User management
 * RBAC (roles, permissions and stuff) with web interface
 * Registration, authorization, password recovery and so on